ncatlab/nlab-content/pages/3/1/8/7/17813/content.md

   }
 $$

-is the composite of a [[nLab:quasi-isomorphism]] followed by a surjection
+is the composite of a [[quasi-isomorphism]] followed by a surjection

 $$
   \array{